Change of Scaling and Appearance of Scale-Free Size Distribution in Aggregation Kinetics by Additive Rules: Simulation

-\subsection{Wall --- maximum active surface}
+\paragraph{Wall --- maximum active surface}

-The ``wall'' aggregation of monomers (see Fig.~\ref{Examples}b) has a maximum active surface and was simulated under the same condition that $k_d \ne k_a$.
+The ``wall'' aggregation of monomers (see Fig.~\ref{Examples}b) has a maximum active surface and it was simulated for unbiased migration-driven aggregation.
 The kinetics of rearrangements from initial configurations is shown in Fig.~\ref{Wall_PDFCDF_simulation}.
 It can be seen that size distributions of walls (Fig.~\ref{Wall_PDFCDF_simulation}a,b) become asymmetric also.
-Moreover, they do \textit{not} preserve their one-peak shapes after some number of MCSs and become scale-free, as it was predicted by the analytical solution (\ref{eq15}) for $t>t_0$.
+Moreover, they do \textit{not} preserve their one-peak shapes after some number of MCSs and become scale-free, as it was predicted by the analytical solution (\ref{eq13}) for $t>t_{0,w}$.
 After some Monte Carlo sweeps (MCSs) the initial peak, that corresponds to the initial cluster size $n_0$, disappear and the scale-free distribution \textit{without distinctive peak} appears.
-This transition is much more evident in the log-log representation of cluster size distributions on Fig.~\ref{Wall_PDFCDF_simulation}b.
-Their CDFs (Fig.~\ref{Wall_PDFCDF_simulation}c,d) also demonstrate the ``linear'' scaling law (\ref{eq17}), which becomes evident after some number of MCSs, when the shift of CDFs to the right side of the plot in Fig.~\ref{Wall_PDFCDF_simulation}d becomes linearly proportional to $t$ after $t>10^2$.
+This transition is much more evident in the log-log representation of cluster size distributions on Fig.~\ref{Wall_PDFCDF_simulation}a, where availability of peak (after $t>10^1$) is apparent, such ``peak'' cannot be distinguished from error limits, and its position is highly dependent on the selected bin size.
+Their CDFs (Fig.~\ref{Wall_PDFCDF_simulation}b) also demonstrate the ``semi-infinite'' ballistic (linear) scaling law (\ref{eq15}), which becomes evident after some number of MCSs, when the shift of CDFs to the right side of the plot in Fig.~\ref{Wall_PDFCDF_simulation}b becomes linearly proportional to $t$ after $t>t_{0,w}=10^2$.
 One can easily compare it with the similar shift of CDFs in Fig.~\ref{Wall_PDFCDF}b).